 - Susan Deeb, M.Sc. - Fa16 - Present: Deep brain signal analysis

 - Greg Behm, M.Sc.
-Sp16 - Present : Effects of noise and delay in networks of crystal oscillators
+Sp16 - Sp17 : Effects of noise and delay in networks of crystal oscillators

 - William Markuske, M.Sc.
-Fa14 - Present : Dynamics of vortices under free surface waves and the computation of oscillatory.
+Fa14 - Present : Dynamics of vortices under free surface waves.

 - Matthew Richards, M.Sc.
 Fa14 - Sp17 : Superfluid vortex nucleation around an inpurity